Skip to content

 In an earlier step, we created a discovery configuration by providing each parameter through the command line.
 This can sometimes be tedious when we need to provide many parameters.

-To make this process easier, we also support loading external configuration files that contain the parameter values for a discovery configuration.
+To simplify this process, we also support loading external configuration files that contain the parameter values for a discovery configuration.

 In the directory where your executable is located, create a new file called csv_config.yaml.